4 min read

 Dog is man’s best friend and for good reason!
 People with dogs live longer, their hearts are healthier and they’re happier on average than those without a canine influence in their lives.
 But whilst our canine friends help us live longer, can they still suffer from the same illnesses and ailments that we can?
 The parvovirus in humans can lead to severe joint soreness for days and even weeks; it’s extremely contagious and debilitating.
 But if your dog could get parvo, even after vaccination, it could potentially be lethal, causing a variety of problems such as sepsis.
 Plus, when it’s so contagious, handling the condition in a dog would need to be done with extreme care.
-But can dogs even get parvo after they’ve been vaccinated?
+But can a vaccinated dog get parvo?

 Short answer: YES!